goldsky-io/docs-v1/src/pages/indexing/deploying-subgraphs-base.md

 For these examples we'll use the Ethereum contract for [POAP](https://poap.xyz).

 1. From a contract address using The Graph's CLI
-2. From Source
+1. From Source
-3. From The Graph URL or IPFS hash
-4. Instant Subgraph Configuration
+1. Instant Subgraph Configuration

 # From a contract address using The Graph's CLI